Side effects may occur with KEYTRUDA and LENVIMA

 Your doctor may stop treatment completely

-In some cases, your health care provider may need to completely stop treatment with KEYTRUDA or LENVIMA.
+In some cases, your health care provider may need to completely stop treatment with KEYTRUDA and/or LENVIMA.

 You also might be interested in: